AmplitudeAudio/doc-sdk/docs/project/collection.md

 This property is used to override the default gain of the sound object.
 It stores an [RtpcCompatibleValue](./api.md#rtpc-compatible-value) object.

+### pitch

+`RtpcCompatibleValue` `optional`

+This property overrides the [pitch](./sound-object.md#pitch) of the sound object for this entry only.
+It stores an [RtpcCompatibleValue](./api.md#rtpc-compatible-value) object.

 ### weight

 `float` `default: 1.0`

-This property is used only when the collection scheduler [mode](#scheduler) is set to `Random`.
+Only present on the `Random` variant.
 The value is a floating number in the range `[0, 1]`, representing the probability (relative to other sounds of the same collection) of the sound to be picked by the random scheduler.
 The default value is `1.0`.

 ## Example